Vindexus/DungeonWorld/classes/medium.md

 Each spirit type has a domain of influence, as well as a boon that they give you as long as they inhabit you.
 Once you have spent all of your parity the spirit leaves your body.

+- **Charmer**
+Domain: persuasion and manipulation
+Boon: When you converse with an NPC you may spend 1 parity to have them to take a shine to you.

 - **Guardian**
 Domain: protection and defense
 Boon: At any time you may spend 1 parity to choose an option from the Defend move.